tomshaffner/PiThermalCam/index.md

  - If you're using the pip install approach for OpenCV you can just install cmapy via pip3 no problem.
  - If you're compiling OpenCV however you'll need to install cmapy using the --no-deps flag to prevent it trying to also install the pip version of OpenCV.
 To do this, simply run `pip3 install cmapy --no-deps`

-## Setting Up Run
+## Library Installation

-First, clone the Git repo locally.
+After the prereq setup, clone the Git repo to your Pi.
 Clone it into your default (pi) folder for best functioning.
 This can be done by opening a terminal, making sure you're in the pi folder, and typing `git clone https://github.com/tomshaffner/PiThermalCam.git`.

 There are three approaches for running.
 All three are python 3 scripts so if you're comfortable with running python code manually or via an IDE you can just execute them.
 Details outlined below.